vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 TODO: expand

+### Controlling the navigation

+Since the data fetching happens within a navigation guard, it's possible to control the navigation like in regular navigation guards:

+- Thrown errors (or rejected Promises) will cancel the navigation (same behavior as in a regular navigation guard)
+- Redirection: TODO:
+- Cancelling the navigation: TODO:

 ### AbortSignal

 The loader receives in a second argument access to an [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) that can be passed on to `fetch` and other Web APIs.
 If the navigation is cancelled because of errors or a new navigation, the signal will abort, causing any request using it to be aborted.